danagle/meta-back-end-capstone/README.md

 ```

 ## Extras
-The `sample_code.py` demonstrates the use of the following API endpoints:
+The `sample_code.py` file demonstrates the use of the following API endpoints:
  - /auth/users
  - /auth/users/me/
  - /auth/token/login/